rishibagodi/INNOVATORS-GUILD/README.md

 - Built for the **INNOVATORS GUILD** hackathon
 - Inspired by the global movement toward sustainable living
 - Powered by the amazing Next.js and React communities
-- Special thanks to all contributors and sustainability advocates

 ---